 Portia’s research interests include information literacy, the learning styles of undergraduates, adult educational behavior, how individuals learn in general, outreach to faculty, students and staff in higher education, and the changing roles of librarians and librarianship.

 Portia is an active member of the American Library Association, the Special Library Association, the Florida Library Association, and the North Florida Library Association, of which she served as president and vice president.
+She currently serves as Secretary of the FLA Black Caucus and as a Mentor through the American Library Association (ALA)'s Library Leadership & Management Association (LLAMA) Division.

 Abby Scheel earned a B.A. in Classics with a minor in Archaeology from Smith College as well as an M.A. in Classical Archaeology and Masters in Library and Information Studies from Florida State University.